Sustainable City Guide to Moscow

 Sustainable City Guides are quick handbooks to help you have a perfect afternoon or day in cities around the world!
 A group of talented influencers have all chipped in with their favorite haunts.

-The Moscow Sustainable City Guide has been written by Alisa Koz, the Econauta, a Moscow native currently living in Spain.
+The Moscow Sustainable City Guide has been written by Alisa Koz, a Moscow native currently living in Spain.
 Her dreamy photos are straight out of a movie, and I love her timeless, romantic style and no-nonsense advice.

 WELCOME TO MOSCOW